ntltd/strikethrough-js/README.md

 > Strikethrough is represented by words with a horizontal line through their center.
 It implies that the text is wrong and was recently deleted or marked as such.
 Unlike the HTML's tag, strikethrough text will work when you copy-paste it in to another location.
 That’s because the strikethrough characters [...] are in plain text. - [Saijo George](https://saijogeorge.com/strikethrough-text-generator/)

 ### An example
 It can be useful when some fonts don't support strikethrough text.
-Using this, you will be able to use "regular" text and then apply strikethrough another way (e.g., in CSS: `text-decoration: line-through;`).
+Using this, you will be able to use regular text and then apply strikethrough another way (e.g., in CSS: `text-decoration: line-through;`).

 ## Get started
 ### Install